In This Section

 - Educational Institutions - Educator

-- Other: Chair, Education Committee of the Audio Engineering Society
+- Other: President-elect of the AES

 JOHN KRIVIT, in his role as Chairman of the AES Education Committee, has put forward a mission of creating a welcoming environment for the waves of new members looking to advance their knowledge of, and connections to, the professional world of audio.
 This effort has contributed to the highest membership in the history of the Society and insures that the AES will thrive with new members for years to come.